junxit/us-congress-bills-113/metadata.md

 - 2014-06-05 — Placed on the Union Calendar, Calendar No. 350.
 - 2014-06-05 — Reported (Amended) by the Committee on Science, Space, and Technology.
 H. Rept.
 113-471, Part I.
 - 2014-06-05 — Reported (Amended) by the Committee on Science, Space, and Technology.
 H. Rept.
 113-471, Part I.
+- 2014-06-09 — Considered under suspension of the rules. (consideration: CR H5126-5130)
+- 2014-06-09 — DEBATE - The House proceeded with forty minutes of debate on S. 1254.
+- 2014-06-09 — Mr. Smith (TX) moved to suspend the rules and pass the bill, as amended.
+- 2014-06-09 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H5126-5128)
+- 2014-06-09 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H5126-5128)